-The petitioner states that the proposed viticultural area is bounded on the north by an old river terrace shelf delineated by Division Road; on the northwest by a drainage boundary enhanced and delineated by Airport Way; on the west and south by the San Joaquin River; and on the south and east
+The viticultural area is bounded on the north by an old river terrace shelf delineated by Division Road; on the northwest by a drainage boundary enhanced and delineated by Airport Way; on the west and south by the San Joaquin River; and on the south and east by the Stanislaus River.

-According to the petitioner, following the Federal Swampland Act of 1850, reclamation of wetlands was begun.
-The petitioner states that a portion of the proposed area was designated as a State Reclamation District, River Junction Reclamation District No. 2064, and that the proposed River Junction viticultural area " occupies the southern onethird of the California State Reclamation District No. 2064 and is the same as River Junction Farms Subdivision No. 2, except that it does not include 195 acres at the northeast corner of that subdivision."
+Following the Federal Swampland Act of 1850, reclamation of wetlands was begun.
+A portion of the River Junction AVA was designated as a State Reclamation District, River Junction Reclamation District No. 2064.
+Ronald McManus indicated that this portion of the AVA ". . . occupies the southern one-third of the California State Reclamation District No. 2064 and is the same as River Junction Farms Subdivision No. 2, except that it does not include 195 acres at the northeast corner of that subdivision."

-As indicated, the petitioner owns a vineyard in the proposed viticultural area.
-Most of the property, purchased in the early 1990's, was previously known as River Junction Vineyards and is located within the northwest and southwest boundaries of the proposed viticultural area, west of Two Rivers Road.
+As indicated, the petitioner owns a vineyard in the viticultural area.
+Most of the property, purchased in the early 1990's, was previously known as River Junction Vineyards and is located within the northwest and southwest boundaries of the AVA, west of Two Rivers Road.

-Evidence Relating to the Geographical Features
+Geographical Features